+169 Sima Qian, pp. 152-153.

-Sima Qian, in his Shi ji, speaks of many different tribes, and states in many cases the places where they lived, and in some cases what the names of their kings were.
-Besides the Xiongnu, the Yuezhi (Yue-Ji), the Kangju (Kangar), the Wusun, and the Qiang, he mentions the Loulan, 161 the Hujie, 162 the Yiqu, 163 the Gushi, 164 the Di, 165 the Zuo, 166 the Sui, 167 the Kunming, 168 the Hunrong, 169 the Huhe, 170 the Loufan, 171 the Diyuan, 172 the Dali, 173 the Wuzhi, 174 the Quyan, 175 the Yi,176 the Min,177 and the Yue.178 A tribe by the name of Hunye he mentions also, but the Hunye were a Xiongnu tribe, or clan,179 as were the Xiutu,180 another Xiongnu group mentioned by Sima Qian.
-It was, evidently, during a period of one thousand years, roughly between the time of one Chunwei, ancestor of the Xiongnu, and the time of Maodun, the shanyu of the Xiongnu beginning about 209 BCE, that the Xiongnu broke up into numerous tribes, or clans.181 Since it was the Xiongnu proper, led by Maodun, that gave the Han the most trouble, Sima Qian devoted, by far, more space in the Shi ji to discussion of them than to any of the other Xiongnu clans or tribes; and it is certainly for that reason that many scholars speak of the Xiongnu as if there were only the Xiongnu proper.
+evidently, during a period of one thousand years, roughly between the time of one Chunwei, ancestor of the Xiongnu, and the time of Maodun, the shanyu of the Xiongnu beginning about 209 BCE, that the Xiongnu broke up into numerous tribes, or clans.170 Since it was the Xiongnu proper, led by Maodun, that gave the Han the most trouble, Sima Qian devoted, by far, more space in the Shi ji to discussion of them than to any of the other Xiongnu clans or tribes; and it is certainly for that reason that many scholars speak of the Xiongnu as if there were only the Xiongnu proper.
 It must be remembered, however, that a number of tribes (or clans) in the Han era were Xiongnu in origin.